Our Story

 A Story of Faith and Transformation

-New Hope Community Church began in October 1972 with a bold vision.
-Standing on the roof of a snack shack at the 82nd Avenue Drive-in Theater, founding pastor Dale Galloway shared his dream of a church that would reach thousands of unchurched people—a place where anyone, no matter their past, could find hope and belonging.
+Copy of newhope 45 New Hope Community Church began with a bold vision in October 1972.
+From the roof of a snack shack at the 82nd Avenue Drive-in Theater, Founding Pastor Dale Galloway shared his dream of creating a church where anyone, regardless of their past, could find hope and belonging.

-New Hope was a church on the move for ten years, meeting in daycares, gyms, movie theaters, and Warner Pacific College.
-The motto was clear: “Pioneers, not settlers.”
-As the church grew, Dale reminded everyone, “It is not the size nor the site that makes a church great, but the Spirit of God’s love.”
+For the first ten years, New Hope was a church on the move.
+Meeting in daycares, gyms, movie theaters, and at Warner Pacific College, the church embraced its motto: “Pioneers, not settlers.”
+As the congregation grew, Pastor Dale reminded everyone, “It is not the size nor the site that makes a church great, but the Spirit of God’s love.”

 A Bold Move Toward the Future